Climate change and poverty: Regional effects

-Lower class workers feel the effects differently region to region of climate change but the effects in some of these countries are not as devastating due to better adaption methods than others in different countries and regions.
+Lower class workers feel the effects differently region to region of climate change but the effects in some of these countries are not as devastating due to better daptation methods than others in different countries and regions.
 Located in South Asia is the country Sri Lanka that struggles with global climate change, but is doing more to combat it than others.
 The country Sri Lanka has now started to investigate farm level adaptation to climate change by observing smaller farming communities in Sri Lanka.
 These farmers use their personal experiences and gained knowledge to fight global climate change.
 They have emphasized managing non-climatic elements which they have no control over and this has helped them adapt faster than most farming communities to climate change.
 Climate change has caused these farmers efficiency to increase.
 This increase gives them a greater chance of not being effected by climate change too much.
-It also shows how social networks can effect adaption efforts.
+It also shows how social networks can affect adaptation efforts.
 When more people take an issue seriously the response will be greater.
-Sri Lanka depends on agriculture goods to keep their economy stable and many people depend on it.
-Adaption efforts in Sri Lanka shows how the response from society can dictate the level of importance that people see in an issue.
+Sri Lanka depends on agriculture goods to keep their economy stable and many people depend on it. adaptation efforts in Sri Lanka shows how the response from society can dictate the level of importance that people see in an issue.

 Understanding of the way people process information is just as important as knowing the information needed to combat socio-economic, cognitive and normative aspects with in communities.
 Unlike Nigeria, studies have been run and tested by the Sri Lanka government on how to adapt to climate change which is helping them not be completely defenseless against global climate change.
 Countries like Sri Lanka who have a government who depend on agricultural exports to sustain part of the government sure completely different response to combating climate change unlike places like Nigeria.
-When the issue affects those of the top adaption will happen with the urgency.
-This war cause approaches the climate change to look different until we are all affected equally.
-Adaption efforts have to be collective or we will not fix the worldwide problem or climate change in poverty.
+When the issue affects those of the top, adaptation will happen with the urgency.
+This will cause approaches the climate change to look different until we are all affected equally.
+Adaptation efforts have to be collective or we will not fix the worldwide problem or climate change in poverty.